 Tuck-in and bolt-on acquisitions are both examples of a type of merger that is common in the business world.
-Both have been successful throughout many different sectors of the business world.
+Both integration have been successful throughout many different sectors of the business world.
 Generally, consumer products are more likely to be bolt-on acquisitions, while the tech sector employs more tuck-in acquisitions.
 Knowing the differences of each type is paramount, as we’ll explore below.

 What Is a Bolt-On Acquisition?

-A bolt-on acquisition refers to when a private equity firm attaches a smaller company to a larger “platform” company.
+A bolt-on acquisition deal refers to when a private equity firm attaches a smaller company to a larger “platform” company.
 This platform company will have a strong presence in the market with an intact and maneuverable management structure, economies of scale, infrastructure and all of the things that are necessary for organic and acquisition growth.
 The bolt-on company will have features that appeal to the platform company, such as complimentary services, technology or strategic relationships with customers or geographies that are of use to the platform.

-Typically, the bolt-on will have very little financial or administrative power and will excel more in operations or in customer relationships, and the platform can use its existing power and infrastructure to fill in the gaps that the bolt-on lacks.
+Typically, the bolt-on will have very little financial or administrative power and will excel more in operations or in customer relationships, and the platform company, or acquiring company, can use its existing power and infrastructure to fill in the gaps that the bolt-on lacks.
 The owners of these bolt-ons are usually willing to pass the admin and management reins over to the platform in exchange for flexing its own muscles in core competencies.